Phillip-Healy/the-build-lab/README.md

 - Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard, but using a computer. (https://balsamiq.com/wireframes/)

 ### Font Awsome
-- Font Awesome is a font and icon toolkit based on CSS and Less. (https://fontawesome.com)
+- Font Awesome is a font and icon toolkit based on CSS and Less. (https://fontawesome.com) Font awesome did not work, but was attempted.

 ## Testing